lucaos2001/lucaos2001/README.md

 - 🌱 I’m currently learning **about Python, Databases, Operational systems, and about web development and english.**

-- 👨‍💻 All of my projects are available at (i will add my portfolio link later, cause i will create him)😂
+- 👨‍💻 All of my projects are available here. (i will add my portfolio link later, cause i will create him)😂

 - 📫 How to reach me **https://www.linkedin.com/in/lucas-carvalho-05148b274/**